 "Over the last three years or so they formed a great partnership in the national team but especially with Virgil being more experienced and older.

 "The way he behaves on the pitch as a leader where he he's always talking and organising the line, helping other people in front of him, is fantastic" said Ake.

 "I've picked up those kind of things over the years and try to implement them in my own game and get that leadership.
 It's not easy.
 In the last year at Bournemouth, I tried to pick up those qualities more on the pitch, sometimes off it.

 "Things like organising the team, certain situations when the team is not playing well, trying to pick the team up, trying to give information, even in training sessions trying to get the team going and stuff like that.

 "That is what Virgil does all the time and that is what I have been trying to learn.
-I think I have got better over the last year or so, I still have things to improve and I'm sure I can do that.”
+I think I have got better over the last few years, but I still have things to improve on and I'm sure I can do that.”

 A cultured football nation with a passionate and fun-loving army of supporters, world football needs the Dutch to be a powerful force again.

-If Nathan Ake can be part of The Oranje resurgence, whether at Euro 2020 or in Qatar at the World Cup, he'll be achieving the aims he has worked so hard for - as well as continuing the traditions of a nation every football fan seems to have a soft spot for.
+If Nathan Ake can be part of The Oranje resurgence in Qatar at the World Cup, he'll be achieving the aims he has worked so hard for - as well as continuing the traditions of a nation every football fan seems to have a soft spot for.